-In this discussion, the term "U.S. holder" means a beneficial owner of Taxable Bonds that is, for U.S. federal income tax purposes, (i) a citizen or resident of the United States, (ii) a corporation (including an entity treated as a corporation for U.S. federal income tax purposes) that is created or organized in or under the laws of the United States, any state thereof or the District of Columbia, (iii) an estate the income of which is subject to U.S. federal income taxation regardless of its source, or (iv) a trust if (a) a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States persons have the authority to control all substantial decisions of the trust, or (b) the trust was in existence on August 20, 1996 and properly elected to continue to be treated as a United States person.
-As used herein, the term "non-U.S. holder" means a beneficial owner of Taxable Bonds that is not a U.S. holder.
+For purposes of this subsection, "Strip" means a Principal Component or a Tax Credit Component, and "U.S. beneficial holder" means a beneficial holder of a Strip that is (i) a citizen or resident of the United States, (ii) a corporation organized in or under the laws of the United States or any political subdivision thereof, (iii) an estate the income of which is includible in gross income for United States tax purposes regardless of its source, or (iv) a trust if a United States court is able to exercise primary supervision over administration of the trust and one or more U.S. Persons have authority to control all substantial decisions of the trust.